codertim/focused-web-search/README.md

-Search specific web pages for keyword
+Small script to search specific web pages for keyword

 Search sites from links.txt